Managing Mental, Emotional, and Behavioral Challenges in Huntington Disease

-- After writing down the steps, encourage your loved one to practice them repeatedly.
+- After writing down the steps, encourage your loved one to

-- Allow plenty of time for learning, and ask the person to keep repeating the steps.
+- Allow plenty of time for learning, and ask the person to keep

 You may also find you have to be more precise about scheduling activities.
 Here are some time-saving ideas: